boulund/tentacle/README.rst

 ***************
 If you use Tentacle in your research, please cite us!.

-The work is described in the paper Boulund et al. (2014).
-Tentacle: distributed gene quantification in metagenomes
+The work is described in Boulund et al. (2014).
+Tentacle: distributed gene quantification in metagenomes. (submitted).

 Installing Tentacle